Azure/terraform-azurerm-avm-res-devopsinfrastructure-pool/examples/standby-agent-automatic/README.md

 <!-- BEGIN_TF_DOCS -->
-# Example of deploying DevOps Managed Pools with Public Networking
+# Example of deploying DevOps Managed Pools with automatic standby agent scaling and Public Networking

-This deploys the module in its simplest form with the minimum variable inputs for Azure Managed DevOps Pools.
+This example deploys with automatic standby agent scaling for Azure Managed DevOps Pools.
 It uses public networking.

+A standby agent is a warm agent ready to pick up runs that makes the start time for the first run faster.

 ```hcl
 variable "azure_devops_organization_name" {